holographicSol/OmegaFindv2/README.md

     [OmegaFind v2] Forensics tool.
 Search differently.

      -l       Learn                 Specify location to learn from.
+     -c       Contents Scan         Specify a directory in which file contents will be scanned.
      -d       De-Obfuscation        Attempt to find files where suffix does not match contents.
      -p       Password Protected    Only scan for password protected archives.
      -r       Reveal                Display all file types.
      -t       Type                  Display all files of type.
+     -q       Query                 Specify a search query.
+Used with -c. -c PATH -q QUERY.
      -sfx     Suffix                Specify suffix.
 Used with -t.
      -csfx    Custom Suffix         Specify custom suffix group.
 Used with -t.
      -gsfx    Group Suffix          Specify default suffix group.
 Used with -t.